Caffretro/Plover_bot/README.md

 ## Installation

 * You need to [invite Plover_bot](https://discord.com/api/oauth2/authorize?) to your server first.
-* Clone this repository to your local linux machine, then run the code below in terminal
+* Clone this repository to your local linux machine, then run the code below in terminal within Plover_bot's directory

   ```bash
    python bot.py